Pimples after microneedling - why do you get them and how do you avoid them?

 Why can you get acne after microneedling?

 Microneedling creates microchannels in the skin.
-This makes the treatment effective, but it also means that the skin becomes extra sensitive during recovery and can more easily react to products, bacteria, and irritation.
+This makes the treatment effective, but also means that the skin becomes extra sensitive during recovery and can more easily react to products, bacteria, and irritation.

 1. Temporary inflammation